Dharinesh/WebPage-elements-Detector-using-Computer-Vison/README.md

 ## License

-This project is licensed under the GNU License.
-See it file for details.
+This project is licensed under the GPL 3.0 License.